 Core Instruction for Students with Dyslexia

 In FCPS, high-quality core instruction is paramount.
-Students with dyslexia benefit tremendously from having access to both a strong balanced literacy core program as well as structured literacy intervention to address their specific areas of need.
+Students with dyslexia benefit tremendously from having access to both a strong structured literacy core program as well as evidence-based interventions to address their specific areas of need.

-Simply put, in the primary grades, students with dyslexia need explicit phonological awareness and phonics instruction, taught with more frequency, intensity, and duration than other students.
-They also need direct practice in reading words that contain the phonics patterns they are studying using decodable text (text with highly regular sound-symbol correspondence).
-This type of phonics instruction should be provided through core instruction as well as through appropriately chosen interventions, as appropriate.
-To ensure mastery, teachers monitor their development and application of these word reading skills.
+In the primary grades, all students, including those with dyslexia, receive explicit phonological awareness and phonics instruction, though the frequency, intensity, and duration may differ depending on student need.
+All students need direct practice in reading words that contain the phonics patterns they are studying using decodable text (text with highly regular sound-symbol correspondence).
+This type of phonics instruction is provided through core instruction as well as through appropriately chosen interventions, as needed.
+To ensure mastery, teachers monitor student development and application of these word reading skills.

 FCPS secondary schools use a student-centered instructional model that emphasizes active learning and allows for the intentional embedding of literacy practices in order to foster student engagement.
 Many secondary students with dyslexia still need explicit reading instruction.
 In addition, they need frequent opportunities to engage with authentic texts to deepen their understanding of the discipline and its specific reading demands.